|Making a Difference ... Creating Possibilities

 - Leads to the eligibility to sit for the BACB® certificate exam

-- Dual degree options: ABA/ Autism and ABA/ SPED (moderate or severe licensure options)
+- Degree Combinations: ABA/ Autism and ABA/ SPED (moderate or severe licensure options)

 - Financial aid available for full and part-time students